Energy Drinks are basically sugar-water. But many folks think they are healthy or provide you with "energy" and not just Type-II diabetes.

 Sadly, many never really "get" this.
 Many folks, well into their 50's and even 60's, get their normative cues from the television - the advertisements.
 They watch the ads and think, "Gee, that sounds like a swell product!
 It will give me energy!
 And it has to be better for you than soda pop, right?"

 And yes, I was about that stupid, at age 25.
-I believed in this fantasy world of the television, where unicorns roamed free and pizzas were delivered in 30 minutes, or they were FREE!
+I believed in this fantasy world of the television, where unicorns roamed wild and pizzas were delivered in 30 minutes, or they were FREE!
 You would think that by that age, having been continuously disappointed by the television for over two decades, I would have known better.
 But alas, it took another two decades to finally see a glimmering of the truth.

 Energy drinks are just junk food, packaged with the implication that they are good for you.
 Just walk away from this junk.
 If you lack energy, consider your overall diet.
 Likely it is carbo-centric and what is causing you to sag in the mid-morning.
 Adding sugar to the mix is just throwing gasoline on the fire....